jhpyle/docassemble/_docs/installation.md

 not do fancy things with SQL, so most backends should work without a problem.
 Any backend that you use must support column definitions with `server_default=db.func.now()`.

+One reason you might want to stay with [PostgreSQL], however, is that **docassemble** has utilities for automatically updating database columns if a new version of **docassemble** requires changes to columns in existing database tables.
+If you use a non-[PostgreSQL] database, you will need to make these changes manually.

 # Running services on different machines